© 2023 Bon View Publishing Pte Ltd.

 1. Once an article is submitted for review, it will be evaluated by journal staff to ensure it meets our technical requirements for submission.

-2. The manuscript will be sent to the Editor-in-Chief of the journal to begin the review process when the manuscript passed our technical check.
-It will be evaluated whether the submitted manuscript is suitable for the Applied Quantum Computing based on the articles' aims and scope, methodological flaws, and readability.
+2. The manuscript will be sent to the Editor-in-Chief of the journal to begin the review process when the manuscript passes our technical check.
+It will be evaluated whether the submitted manuscript is suitable for Medinformatics based on the articles' aims and scope, methodological flaws, and readability.

 3. Furthermore, the manuscript will be sent to at least 2 anonymous reviewers (Double-Blind Peer-Review), which means the reviewers do not know the names of the authors, and the authors do not know who reviewed their manuscript (but if the research is published reviewers can eventually know the names of the authors).

 4. The anonymous reviewers' comments are then sent to the corresponding author for necessary actions and responses.
-Afterward, the editorial team suggested the authors' final decision for the revised manuscript.
+Afterward, the editorial team suggested the final decision for the revised manuscript by the authors.

 5. Finally, the Editor-in-Chief will send the final decision to the corresponding author.

-6. The accepted manuscript continued with copyediting and layout editing to prepare the camera-ready paper.
+6. The accepted manuscript then continued to the copyediting and layout editing process to prepare the camera-ready paper.

 Reuse of words must be kept to a minimum, credited, or quoted in the text, and all sources must be cited when they are used.
-The Applied Quantum Computing uses the Similarity Check service provided by Crossref and powered by iThenticate to provide editors with a user-friendly tool to help detect plagiarism, a text similarity below 15% is acceptable by the journal.
+The Medinformatics uses the Similarity Check service provided by Crossref and powered by iThenticate to provide editors with a user-friendly tool to help detect plagiarism, a text similarity below 25% is acceptable by the journal.